ROCm/rocprofiler/doc/rocprofv2_tool.md

 - makecache
 - Gtest Development Package (Ubuntu: libgtest-dev)
-- libsystemd-dev, libelf-dev, libnuma-dev on ubuntu or their corresponding packages on any other OS
+- libelf-dev, libnuma-dev on ubuntu or their corresponding packages on any other OS
 - Cppheaderparser, websockets, matplotlib, lxml, barectf Python3 Packages

 ### Build